SAP/cloud-sdk-ios-fiori/CoreComponentGeneration-Deprecated.md

 The output of the generation is at `Sources/FioriSwiftUICore/_generated`, and should be checked into source control.

 - The `phase_one` step should produce the "Component" protocol (e.g. `TitleComponent`) declarations.
 - `phase_two` should read the set of defined "Models" in order to produce the actual "ViewModel" API.
 When adding a new view model, developers should copy the generated "Boilerplate" to `Sources/FioriSwiftUICore/Views`, to implement the actual SwiftUI `View` body and also provide default style attributes in respective view modifier implementation.
 This is to prevent the generation process from overwriting the body and style implementation.
-It also generates conditional initializers and default implementaion for optional properties declared in view model so that developers don't have to provide a value if that property is not needed.
+It also generates conditional initializers and default implementation for optional properties declared in view model so that developers don't have to provide a value if that property is not needed.
 - `phase_three` generates the `EnvironmentKey`, `EnvironmentValue` and a corresponding view modifier function for each view-representable property declared in view models and component protocols.
 - `phase_four` generates the default implementation for optional properties declared in component protocols.